ESTABLISHMENTS WITH A RISK OF MAJOR ACCIDENT (PROVINCIAL AND REGIONAL DISTRIBUTION)

 Processing methodology

 All information is taken from the National Inventory of establishments likely to cause major accidents, provided for by Article 5, paragraph 3 of Legislative Decree 105/2015.
-The inventory allows the extraction of an Excel file that allows to extrapolate after different steps, the data necessary for updating the indicator.
+The inventory allows the extraction of an Excel file which allows the data necessary to update the indicator to be extrapolated after different steps.

 Update frequency